mrkaleArduinoLib/gbj_appthermo_ds/README.md

 ## run()

 #### Description
-The execution method should be called frequently, usually in the loop function of a sketch.
+The execution method should be called when the new temperature value is needed, usually in a timer or suitable handler.
 * The method executes conversion for all sensors on the bus at once.
-* The final temperature is calculated as an average (mean) of temperature values measured by all successful sensors.
+* An average (mean) temperature is calculated from temperature values measured by all successful and valid sensors.
+  * Successful sensor is one that communicates on the bus.
+  * Valid sensor is one which temperature value is whithin valid range of temperatures.
+* The final temperature is obtained from statistical smoothing of the average temperature by exponential filtering.
 * The handlers are called at every run, if they are declared in the constructor and corresponding conditions have been met.

 #### See also